RESPOND

 Serious Case Review — Peter Connelly (2007)

-Peter was seen sixty times over eight months by professionals who documented his injuries but did not act.
+Peter was seen sixty times over eight months by professionals who documented his injuries but did not act decisively.
 Professionals lacked clarity on escalation, confidence to challenge, and a shared language for raising concerns.

 The Implementation Gap

 The statutory framework is clear.
-The implementation gap is where children remain unprotected.
+The implementation gap is where children continue to be unprotected.

 The Reality Check

-This series is not about adding to the pile.
-A confident initial response takes sixty seconds and prevents hours of corrective work later.
+DSLs often teach full timetables or carry other time-consuming responsibilities — it is frequently a bolt-on to a Deputy Head’s role.
+Teachers carry safeguarding responsibilities without protected time.
+Senior leaders balance competing priorities daily.
+This blog series is not about adding to the pile.
+A confident initial response can take sixty seconds and prevent hours of corrective work later.
 Clear escalation pathways reduce anxiety and cognitive load.
 Shared language means less time explaining and more time acting.

 For Senior Leaders: Governance Questions